Alaska Bore Tide

 Bore tides occur all over the world—there are around 60 of them—but only a few are large enough to make a name for themselves.
 One in China, for example, stretches almost 30 feet tall and travels more than 20 miles per hour.
 Alaska’s most famous bore tide occurs in Turnagain Arm, just outside Anchorage.
-It climbs up to 6 – 10 feet tall and can reach speeds of 10 to 15 miles per hour.
+It builds up to 6 – 10 feet tall and can reach speeds of 10 to 15 miles per hour.
 It takes not just a low tide but also about a 27-foot tidal differential (between high and low tide) for a bore to form in Turnagain Arm.

 What's So Special About the Turnagain Arm Bore Tide?

 Well, it’s huge—one of the biggest in the world, actually.
 Also, all other bore waves run up low-lying rivers in more southerly latitudes.
 The Turnagain Arm bore wave is the only one that occurs in the far north and the only one bordered by mountains, making it the most unique and most geologically dramatic bore tide in the world.
-It’s also amazingly accessible: you can see it by road along its entire 40- to 50-mile length.
+It’s also amazingly accessible: you can see it from the Seward Highway along its entire 40- to 50-mile length.
 And it’s a wildlife-spotting opportunity: harbor seals often ride the tide into Turnagain Arm.
 Beluga whales may come in a half hour or so later once the water gets deeper.

 Where to See The Bore Tide